MileHacker Logo

 Photography & Taboos

 Photographing public places is usually okay.
-Always get consent before taking pictures of people, especially children.
+Always get consent before taking pictures of people, children in particular.
 Look for "no photography" signs.

 Sensitive Topics